fafa-a/fafa_blog/content/rust/learning/rust_note_01.en.md

 In order to learn Rust, I decided to read the book [The Rust Programming Language](https://www.amazon.com/Rust-Programming-Language-2nd/dp/1718503105) by Steve Klabnik.
 To this day (2024-12-26), I don't remember why I didn't finish reading it.
 I later bought the book [rust in action](https://www.amazon.com/Rust-Action-TS-McNamara/dp/1617294551) by Tim McNamara, because in an article listing books to learn `Rust`, it was well ranked and its description appealed to me.

 As I start the blog, I already have some notes on the book, I'm on page 42/456 😅.
 The notes I'm taking are more memos than course notes.
 For the blog I may motivate myself and make sentences.
-The notes won't just be about the Rust language, but maybe also about questions while reading.
+The notes won't just be about the Rust language, but perhaps also about questions asked when reading the books or working on projects.

+The first note is just some questions I asked an AI about key concepts.

 ## **Key Concepts:**